exercism/v3/languages/scala/exercises/concept/basics/.docs/introduction.md

 Defining a variable means assigning a value to a name.
 In Scala there are two kinds of variables, vals and vars.

-A `val` is [immutable][immutability], so it's value cannot be changed anymore after the first assignment:
+A `val` is immutable, so it's value cannot be changed anymore after the first assignment:

 ```scala
 val numberTen = 10